-Form ADV Part 2 is also available on the SEC site.
-We put our ADV Part 2 brochure online so that is it easy for prospective clients to view and use as a comparison against other firms’ answers to the same questions.
+Form ADV Part 2 and Part 3 are also available on the SEC site.
+We also put our ADV Part 2 brochure and Part 3 Form CRS online so that is it easy for prospective clients to view and use as a comparison against other firms’ answers to the same questions.

 When interviewing a new financial advisor, we believe there are ten important questions to ask (see “Ten Questions to Ask a Financial Advisor“).

 - Do you use a recognized third-party custodian to hold your clients’ assets?

 - Is there a good chance my investments will lose money?